 Preoperative consultation and communication among endocrinologist, surgeon, and anesthesiologist are necessary.
 The anesthesiologist must be prepared for adequate blood and endocrine replacement and occasionally for a prolonged procedure that may be extended into the chest.
 Electrolytes should be in optimum condition.
 Parenteral steroids need to be available at the time of surgery for hypercortisolism or bilateral adrenalectomy.
 Adequate blood must be available, as hypertension plus increased vascularity and fragile veins around the adrenals all tend to increase blood losses.

 General anesthesia with endotracheal intubation is preferred.
 Patients with pheochromocytomas should have adequate preoperative preparation with a long-acting adrenergic (alpha receptor) blocking agent, such as phenoxybenzamine hydrochloride (Dibenzyline) or doxazosin (Cardura) for an extended period of time, if possible.
 Administering IV fluids the day and evening prior to surgery helps alleviate the dehydration associated with pheochromocytomas.
 To minimize wide fluctuations of blood pressure, an intra-arterial line should be placed and hypertension controlled with an intravenous infusion of sodium nitroprusside (Nipride).
 After assuring that adequate fluid and blood replacement has been accomplished, an infusion of norepinephrine (Levophed) may be necessary to treat hypotension.
 A beta-blocker and lidocaine hydrochloride (Xylocaine) may be needed to control tachycardia and cardiac arrhythmias.
 Once the tumor is out, norepinephrine may be needed for several days with gradual tapering as tolerated.

-The patient is placed supine with the foot of the table slightly down, so that moderate ...
+The patient is placed supine with the foot of the table slightly ...